 - State the mission of your organization. - Describe the history of your organization (year founded and by whom) and its size (budget and staff).
-Describe the experience your organization and staff have to deliver the proposed program.
+Describe the experience your organization and staff have to deliver the proposed program to the targeted population with barriers to employment.